Sinlung Hills Council

-The Sinlung Hills Council (SHC) is a local body government in Mizoram.
-Unlike other autonomous district councils in Mizoram, the council have a limited administrative autonomy.
-It was created on July 9, 2018, as an administrative body for the Hmar people and encompasses Hmar-dominated area of Northern Mizoram in the Aizawl, Kolasib and Saitual districts.
+The Sinlung Hills Council (SHC) is a local administrative body in Mizoram, India.
+Unlike other Autonomous District Councils in the state, the council has limited administrative autonomy.

+It was created on 9 July 2018 as an administrative body for the Hmar people and covers Hmar-dominated areas in northern Mizoram across the Aizawl, Kolasib and Saitual districts.

 The term Sinlung refers to the supposed ancestral origin of the Hmar people.
-Its headquarters is in Aizawl.
+The headquarters of the council is located in Aizawl.